pixelsdb/pixels/README.md

 LOAD -f pixels -o file:///data/tpch/100g/region -d tpch -t region -n 10 -r \| -c 1 LOAD -f pixels -o file:///data/tpch/100g/supplier -d tpch -t supplier -n 333340 -r \| -c 1
 ```
 This may take a few hours.
+The last parameter `-c` of the `LOAD` command is the maximum number
+of threads used for loading data.
+It only effects when the input directory (specified by `-o`)
+contains multiple input files.
+In case that the TPC-H table has multiple parts, you can set
+`-c` to the number of parts to improve the data loading performance.

 As we don't use pixels-cache for TPC-H, there is no need to load the cache.
 Otherwise, we can load the cached table into pixels-cache using:
 ```bash
 ./sbin/load-cache.sh layout_version